CryptoLeo-3000/CryptoLeo-3000/README.md

 I'm Kartik Padave.

-A Student, Tech Enthusiast, Programmer, Designer and a Foodie 😁.
+A pre-final year CS Student, Tech Enthusiast, Programmer, Designer and a Foodie 😁.

 I am interested in Artificial Intelligence and Machine Learning.